Close

 Choices of modules for Terms 2 and 3 need to be made mid-Term 1.
 However, you will be well prepared for these choices because the Programme Handbook on Moodle contains descriptions of the modules and because you can discuss your choices with your tutor.

 The year is a very full one, but an exciting one.
-LSHTM is a stimulating place to be, with a wide variety of seminars always available.
-You will find that you learn a lot from each other too.
 Most students get stressed at some time or other with the sheer pace of the programme, but at the end of the year you will be amazed how much you have learnt, and most students enjoy their year tremendously.
 Working at this level can be a challenge so be aware there are professional welfare and counselling services on offer to support students.

-Each week there will be lectures as well as facilitated classroom sessions and there are also private study periods - and you will need those!
+Each week alongside the scheduled teaching sessions, there are also private study periods - and you will need those!
 There will be also be reading to be undertaken if you are to gain full advantage of this programme.
 Because of the amount of study time required it is not recommended that full-time students do more than 6 hours of paid work in any term-time week.

-This is the third year that we are assessing all modules at the end of each module rather than by exams in June.
+We assess all modules at the end of each module rather than by summer exams.
 For Term 1 modules these assessments can be at the end of Term 1 or beginning of Term 2.
 You will be briefed about the timing by each module organiser.

 Summer project